pine64/website/content/documentation/Pinebook_Pro/Guides/Using the optional NVMe adapter.md

 ## Post NVMe install power limiting

 Some NVMe SSDs allow reducing the maximum amount of power.
-Doing so may reduce the speed, but it may be needed in the Pinebook Pro to both improve reliability on battery: Some NVME may be stable with default settings when runnning on AC power but cause frequent kernel panics (system freeze with power LED blinking red/green) when running on battery.
+Doing so may reduce the speed, but it may be needed in the Pinebook Pro to both improve reliability on battery: Some NVME may be stable with default settings when running on AC power but cause frequent kernel panics (system freeze with power LED blinking red/green) when running on battery.
 Reducing NVME power drain solves this in some cases.
 And reducing power used gives better battery life.
 Here are the commands to obtain and change the power settings.
 The package 'nvme-cli' is required to run these commands.
 The example shows how to find the available power states, and then sets it to the lowest, non-standby setting, (which is 3.8 watts for the device shown):

 ```console